Love in the Time of Cholera

 Comparative Analysis

-Additional drama films include Eye for an Eye, South Pacific and Kiss of the Spider Woman.
-For more Mike Newell analyses, see Prince of Persia: The Sands of Time, Four Weddings and a Funeral and Mona Lisa Smile.
+Additional drama films include After Thomas, South Pacific and Dirty Dancing: Havana Nights.
+For more Mike Newell analyses, see Prince of Persia: The Sands of Time, Mona Lisa Smile and Four Weddings and a Funeral.

 Plot Points by Act